-ATLANTA -- The man charged in the fire that led to the Interstate 85 bridge collapse has been released from jail on bond.
+ATLANTA -- The man charged in the fire that led to the Interstate 85 bridge collapse is in court for a status conference hearing this morning.

 Authorities accuse Basil Eleby of putting a chair on top of a shopping cart and setting it on fire while smoking crack cocaine under the I-85 bridge.
 He's charged with first-degree arson and criminal damage to property in the March 30 incident.
 (See the video of the collapse here)